Particular/docs.particular.net/nservicebus/lifecycle/iwanttorunwhenbusstartsandstops.md

 ---
 title: When Configuration Start and Stop
-summary: An interface that allows hooking into into the startup and shutdown sequence of NServiceBus
+summary: An interface that allows hooking into into the startup and shutdown sequence of NServiceBus.
+reviewed: 2016-03-17
 tags:
  - life-cycle
 related: